Automeris io — “Io moth”

 Automeris io female

 Thanks for reading my breeding experience of Automeris io.
 Stay tuned; many more caresheets are coming in the future, and this website is updated every year.
 Thanks for all your feedback and sponsorships, without you this would be impossible!
+If you are hungry for more moth knowledge, I have hundreds of pages that are constantly being rewritten/modernised!

 Thank you for reading my article.
 This is the end of this page.
 Below you will find some useful links to help you navigate my website better or help you find more information that you need about moths and butterflies.